Battlefront:WWII

 For a true (and extremely readable) account of American artillery in action, we would like to recommend Robert Weiss's excellent book "Enemy, North, South, East, West".
 He and another U.S. FO, their radios, and massive artillery support kept elements of two German S.S.
 Divisions from mounting an effective attack on a single surrounded U.S. infantry battalion for almost 5 days during the Mortain counterattack in early August 1944.

-We also recommend David Weseley's lecture on artillery that can be purchased at Europa 2000 Tapes
+We also recommend David Weseley's lecture on artillery that can be purchased at Europa 2000 Lectures

 U.S. Artillery can be classified: